 Testing

-The operator shall conduct an operational test in accordance with the manufacturer’s recommendations prior to the initial pick.
+An accredited crane certifier shall conduct an operational test in accordance with the manufacturer’s recommendations prior to the initial pick.

 Proof load tests will be completed on all hoist lines to at least 100%, but not to exceed 110% as configured.